thejoshwolfe/poaf/README.md

 For example, a file name has a length up to 16383 bytes, which effectively requires worst-case constant memory to store and is not a concern, while an item contents with a length up to 18446744073709551615 bytes effectively requires worst-case infinite memory to store which is never required.

+poaf archive creators are permitted to produce archives that contains duplicate file names, because forbidding duplicates would require keeping an in-memory representation of every file name added during the creation process, the number of which is unbounded.

 In addition to memory, a tempfile is recommended during the writing process to assist in the creation of the Index Region.
 A tempfile is a sequence of bytes with an unbounded required size that is written once in a streaming mode, then read back once in a streaming mode.
 The required size of the tempfile scales with the number of items, not any item contents.